“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 The road from Dedza to Golumoti

-Located 80 km south-east of Lilongwe, Dedza is an interesting stopover to add to your backpacking itinerary of Malawi, if you have time.
+Located 80 km southeast of Lilongwe, Dedza is an interesting stopover to add to your Malawi backpacking itinerary if you have time.

 At 1600m (5300ft) Dedza is the highest town in Malawi, sitting in a scenic landscape of forests and highlands, the road connecting Dedza and Golomoti (in the valley) is one of the most scenic in Malawi.
-Gorgeous views from the many switchbacks make it driving this road definitely worth it.
+Gorgeous views from the many switchbacks make driving this road definitely worth it.

 Likoma and Chizumulu Island